fk798/dcgan/README.md

 The folder named images_good contains the final products after training the DCGAN - the landscape, and the portrait products.

+## My System
+In case you were interested, I ran this code on a custom built PC running Windows 10 with a NVIDIA GPU RTX 2080 and an Intel i9-9900K CPU with 32GB RAM.
+Running landscape.py with an image sample of 15000 landscape images took around 2.5 hours to complete.

 ## References

 For references, you can check out the following links: